 Paul Kingsnorth’s Buckmaster trilogy, a much looser series, also draws to a close this year.
 It began in 2014 with The Wake, an extraordinary book written in a mongrel form of Old English and set in the aftermath of the Norman invasion; the final volume, Alexandria (Faber, May), fast-forwards to “the far side of the ecological apocalypse”.

-5.0 rating based on 1 rating (all editions)
+3.9 rating based on 273 ratings (all editions)

-Author(s): Publisher: Faber Faber
+Author(s): Publisher: Faber & Faber

-Set on the far side of the ecological apocalypse, Paul Kingsnorth's new novel is a mythical, polyphonic drama driven by elemental themes: of community versus the self, the mind versus the body, machine versus man - of whether to put your faith in the present or the future.
+A work of radical and matchless imagination, Paul Kingsnorth's new novel is a mythical, polyphonic drama driven by elemental themes: of community versus the self, the mind versus the body, machine over man; whether to put your faith in the present or the future.

-Alexandria completes the Buckmaster Trilogy, which began with Kingsnorth's prize-winning The Wake.
+Set on the far side of the climate apocalypse, Alexandria completes the Buccmaster Trilogy, which began with Kingsnorth's prize-winning The Wake.